Tropicfeel Shoes Review

 Overview of Tropicfeel

-In early 2017, intrepid travellers Espinós and De Gispert founded Tropic, now called Tropicfeel.
-The Tropicfeel Kickstarter campaign was the brand’s beginning, as its founders raised funds to design the perfect travelling shoe.
-Espinós and De Gispert had taken an earlier trip to Thailand, and hundreds of hours walking with heavy backpacks destroyed their sneakers.
+Launching a Tropicfeel Kickstarter campaign to fund the project, the duo set out to design the perfect traveling shoe.
+But why?
+I read that Espinós and De Gispert had taken an earlier trip to Thailand, and hundreds of hours walking with heavy backpacks had totally destroyed their sneakers.